nmtkpbic/nmtk/README.md

  * libgdal-dev gdal-bin
  * gfortran libopenblas-dev liblapack-dev

 You may also need to download, compile, and install (from source) GDAL version 1.10 or greater if your operating system does not provide a version greater than 1.10.
+Ubuntu 14.04 LTS does provide a suitable GDAL version.
 GDAL v1.10 added support for CRS values in GeoJSON files - which are a requirement for NMTK.
-Also, please note that when compiling, be sure to provide the --with-python argument.
+Also, should you compile GDAL locally, you should be sure to provide the --with-python argument and that the location of the installed files is correctly recognized.

-These directions assume that GDAL was installed from the OS repository.

 #### Optional Installs

-Currently NMTK does not use these components, but it's likely that some tools and/or the server will in the future.
+Currently NMTK does not use these components, but it's likely that some tools and/or the server may use these in the future.
 Strictly speaking they are not a current pre-requisite, but it may be useful to install these:

   * R (follow instructions here: http://cran.r-project.org/bin/linux/ubuntu/README)

 ### Configuring Swap Space

-If your system has less than 2 GB of RAM, it is recommended that you set up some swap space.
+If your system has less than 2 GB of RAM, it is recommended that you set up a swap space of at least 2 GB.
 This can be done using the following commands:

   1. First, compute the number of "blocks" required to allocate swap space of the size you want/need.
-Each block is 1MB in size, there are 1024 MB in 1 GB .
-The number of "blocks" will be substituted into the command below in place of "$COUNT"
+In the instructions below, each block is set to 1 megabyte (1024 x 1024) in size, there are 1024MB in 1 gigabyte.
+So a 2 gigabyte swap composed of 1 MB blocks would replace $COUNT with 2048.

   2. Run the commands below to allocate the swap space.

     ```
     sudo dd if=/dev/zero of=/swapfile bs=$((1024*1024)) count=$COUNT
     sudo mkswap /swapfile
-    # Add a line to the end of /etc/fstab so the swap will be available on boot
+    # Add a line to the end of /etc/fstab so the swap will be available after a reboot
     sudo sed -i '$ a /swapfile       none    swap    sw      0       0 ' /etc/fstab
     # Enable the newly allocated swap space
     sudo swapon -a